micmejia/bible-dump/AMPC/Luke/Luke 12.md

-And He said to them, Guard yourselves and keep free from all covetousness (the immoderate desire for wealth, the greedy longing to have more); for a man's life does not consist in _and_ is not derived from possessing [^c]overflowing abundance _or_ that which is [^d]over and above his needs.
+And He said to them, Guard yourselves and keep free from all covetousness (the immoderate desire for wealth, the greedy longing to have more); for a man's life does not consist in _and_ is not derived from possessing overflowing abundance _or_ that which is over and above his needs.